 The BEHEMOTH project spanned 3.5 years, about two of which were in prime facilities donated by Sun Microsystems.
 During that time I lived in Building 4, immersed full-time in the project… aided by an astounding volunteer crew of engineers and fellow geeks from all over Silicon Valley.
 The relationship with my host company was interesting; I was a “high-tech court jester” of sorts, surrounded by interesting people and paid to be stimulating.
 I miss those days, and am forever indebted to Bill Joy and John Gage for making it happen.

 This little article in Sun’s in-house magazine was written near the end of my tenure there, and captured something of the buzz around the project.
-An excellent piece in Discover Magazine gives a different perspective.
+An excellent piece in Discover Magazine gives a different perspective, and my Anatomy of a Unixcycle story explains what a SPARCstation is doing on a bicycle.

 Illuminations – June, 1992